Adversarial Robustness through Bias Variance Decomposition: A New Perspective for Federated Learning

 \section{Introduction}

 The explosive amount of decentralized user data collected from the ever-growing usage of smart devices, e.g., smartphones, wearable devices, home sensors, etc., has led to a surge of interest in the field of decentralized learning.
-To protect the privacy-sensitive data of the clients, privacy-preserving decentralized learning~\cite{mcmahan2017communication, fl_yangqiang} has been proposed.
-It decentralizes the model learning by allowing a large number of clients to train local models using their own data, and then collectively merges the clients' models on a central server by secure aggregation~\cite{homomorphic_encryption}.
-Privacy-preserving decentralized learning has attracted much attention in recent years with the prevalence of efficient light-weight deep models~\cite{mobilenet} and low-cost network communications~\cite{TernGrad}.
+To protect the privacy-sensitive data of local clients, federated learning~\citep{mcmahan2017communication, yang2019federated} has been proposed.
+It only allows a group of clients to train local models using their own data on each individual device, and then collectively merges the model updates on a central server using secure aggregation~\citep{homomorphic_encryption}.
+Due to its high privacy-preserving property, federated learning has attracted much attention in recent years along with the prevalence of efficient light-weight deep models~\citep{mobilenet} and low-cost network communications~\citep{konevcny2016federated}.

-In decentralized learning, the central server can only inspect the secure aggregation of the local models as a whole.
-Consequently, it is susceptible to corrupted updates from the clients (system failures, adversarial manipulations, etc.).
-Recently, multiple robust decentralized learning models~\cite{robust_fed_localPoisoning, robust_agg_fed, robust_fed_weightTruncate, robust_fed_hyperParameter} have been proposed.
-However, these works only focus on performing client-level model poisoning attacks or designing server-level aggregation variants with hyper-parameter tuning, and largely ignore the underlying true cause of decentralized learning's vulnerability that comes from the server's generalization error.